Kimberly Drew: Books

-Beginning their connection through Twitter’s direct-messaging, Drew co-edited and released the anthology Black Futures with journalist Jenna Wortham.
-After five years in the making, the collective book encapsulates a multitude of art forms by more than 100 Black creators responding to the question, “What does it mean to be Black and alive, right now?”
-Their creation stamps a time when the height of Black empowerment coexists with longing systemic oppression.
-Drew and Wortham’s goal is to bring to light how Black culture surrounds everyday society and how Blackness is limitless.
-Black Futures was published by Chris Jackson's One World imprint at Random House in December 2020.
+Beginning their connection through Twitter's direct-messaging, Drew co-edited and released the anthology Black Futures with journalist Jenna Wortham.
+After five years in the making, the anthology encapsulates a multitude of art forms by more than 100 Black creators responding to the question, "What does it mean to be Black and alive, right now?"
+Their creation stamps a time when the height of Black empowerment coexists with long-term systemic oppression.
+Drew and Wortham's goal is to bring to light how Black culture surrounds everyday society and how Blackness is limitless.
+Black Futures was published by Random House's One World imprint in December 2020.

 On June 2, 2020, Drew released her first book, This Is What I Know About Art, a book for young adults under the Penguin Workshop imprint.

+Honors and awards

+In 2016, Drew received the inaugural Feminist Curator Award from AIR Gallery.
+The same year, she was listed on the Yerba Buena Center for the Arts 100 List, which identifies creative and cultural catalysts of change.
+In 2017, she was named one of Brooklyn Magazine's 100 Influencers of Brooklyn Culture.

+In 2020, she was awarded the Smith College Medal, which recognizes outstanding alumnae who contribute to their communities.

 Personal life

-Drew resides in Brooklyn and is a lesbian.
+Drew resides in Brooklyn and is queer.
 Her partner is Chase Strangio, a civil rights lawyer.